ChronoLogic12/volume-climbing/README.md

 #### Home page

  * Intro/Hero image
     * This section contains a hero image, displaying a person climbing.
-This image helps quickly convey the sites topic to a new user and helps promote it in a fun and exciting light.
+This image helps quickly convey the site's topic to a new user and helps promote it in a fun and exciting light.
 Also prominently displayed is the brand logo helping to build brand identity as well short info cards which can help direct users to more detailed information depending on their needs.
 <p align="center">
     <img src="assets/images/readme-images/home-intro/home-hero.PNG" width="600px">
 </p>